 Sure, the original CARDs were neat to look at — but that’s all that you could do: look at them.
 Students couldn’t use them in any meaningful way, and, if I’m right that it’s the integration that matters, the lack of meaningful purpose was the death of the idea.

 This problem brings me back to the “Pokemon thing”.
 Players of Pokemon spend countless hours collecting their pokemon in order to use them in the game.
-Sure, the compulsion to catch all of them is very strong, but the primary mechanic is to catch your pokemon in order to then to train them for battle.
+Sure, the compulsion to catch all of them is very strong, but the primary mechanic is to catch your pokemon in order to then to train them for battle, and you could even fin how much do you knew about Pokemon at sites like https://www.solutiontales.com/quiz/pokemon-quiz/ online.
 How do you capture that essence in a mechanic that is, at its root, a grammatical grind?

 For CARD-tamen™, we devised a specific set of tournament rules to use inside of classrooms utilizing Operation LAPIS with “in-game” rewards for the victors.
 These tournaments are designed to happen during each mission — 14 tournaments over the course of the year.
 It’s also worth mentioning that none of these tournaments is intended to take place using the physical CARDs — their digital counterparts are all that is required.
 The first round consists of an intra-team round-robin style tournament; victors from each team move on to battle the other champions.